What are Personal Injury Cases?

 Most Personal Injury cases are settled before trial through negotiations with an insurance company.
 However, where a case cannot be settled, it may be necessary to take a case to trial.

-John T. Richards, APLC is not like those lawyers you see advertising on television.
+Richards Law Firm is not like the lawyers you see advertising on television.
 We take only a select number of cases which we believe in.
 We prepare all of our cases for trial and in that manner are able to get the best possible results through settlement or verdict.